-The recorded minimum and maximum values of various water quality parameters (Table 1) during the experimental period were as follows: water temperature, 24.8 to 32.2 C; water pH, 5.9 to 7.1; dissolved oxygen, 1.6 to 5.3 ppmy; total alkalinity, 46 to 74 ppmy; dissolved organic matter, 1.9 to 6.4 ppmy; nitrite-N 0.01 to 0.08 ppmy; nitrate-N, 0.16 to 0.49 ppmy; ammonia, 0.13 to 0.27 ppmy; total suspended solids, 185 to 321 ppmy; depth of water, 50 to 120 cm; and total plankton count, $3.9 \times 10^2$ to $4.6 \times 10^4$ L-1.
-The pH of water body, total alkalinity, and dissolved oxygen concentration showed a decreasing trend as the rearing period progressed, while increasing trend of nitrite, nitrate, ammonia, and organic load were recorded toward the latter part of the experiment.
-The decreasing trend of dissolved oxygen in all the treatments in the presence of fish was mainly due to the gradual increase in surface cover and vegetative decomposition, resulting in higher oxygen consumption.
-Furthermore, decomposition of organic matter (feed) that requires additional oxygen, fluctuation in plankton density, and a gradual increase in biomass resulted in higher oxygen consumption (Mohanty 2010).
+The recorded minimum and maximum values of various water quality parameters (Table 1) during the experimental period were as follows: water temperature, 24.8 to 32.2 C; water pH, 5.9 to 7.1; dissolved oxygen, 1.6 to 5.3 ppmv; total alkalinity, 46 to 74 ppmv; dissolved organic matter, 1.9 to 6.4 ppmv; nitrite N, 0.01 to 0.08 ppmv; nitrate N, 0.16 to 0.49 ppmv; ammonia, 0.13 to 0.27 ppmv; total suspended solids, 185 to 321 ppmv; depth of water, 50 to 120 cm; and total plankton count 3.9×102 to 2.2×103 L-1.
+The pH of the water body, total alkalinity, and dissolved oxygen concentration showed a decreasing trend as the rearing period progressed, while increasing trends of nitrite, nitrate, ammonia, and organic load were recorded toward the latter part of the experiment.
+The decreasing trend of dissolved oxygen in all the treatments in the presence of fish was mainly due to the gradual increase in surface coverage and vegetative decomposition, resulting in higher oxygen consumption.
+Further, decomposition of organic matter (feed) that requires additional oxygen, fluctuation in plankton density, and a gradual increase in biomass resulted in higher oxygen consumption (Mohanty 2010).

-Gradual increase in nitrite, nitrate, and ammonia in all the treatments was attributed to intermittent fertilization, increased level of metabolites, and decomposition of plant material and/or unutilized feed in absence of water replenishment.
-At any given point in time, other water quality parameters and plankton population did not register any specific trend between the treatments, probably due to similar levels of input in all the treatments.
-Phytoplankton population was dominated mainly by diatoms and green algae (53%), whereas zooplankton population was dominated by copepods and rotifers (67%).
-In all the treatments, average primary production in the first month of rearing ranged between 133.5 ± 36.4 mg C m-1 $h^{-1}$ , which deteriorated further (58.3 to 107 mg C m-3 h-1) with the advancement of the rearing period.
+Gradual increases in nitrite, nitrate, ammonia in all the treatment were attributed to intermittent fertilization, increased level of metabolites, and decomposition of plant material and/or unutilized feed in the absence of water replenishment.
+At any given point of time, other water quality parameters and plankton population did not register any specific trend between the treatments, probably due to similar levels of input in all the treatments.
+Phytoplankton population was dominated mainly by diatoms and green algae (53%) whereas zooplankton population was dominated by copepods and rotifers (67%).
+In all the treatments, average primary production in the first month of rearing ranged between 133.5 ± 36.4 mg carbon (C) $m^{-3} h^{-1}$, which deteriorated further (58.3 to 107 mg C m^{-3} h^{-1}) with the advancement of rearing period.
 This low primary production was probably due to fixation of nutrient ions by suspended particles as well as rich organic matter.
-In general, poor growth performance of cultured species takes place at pH < 6.5 (Mount 1973), whereas higher values of total alkalinity (> 90 ppmv) indicate a better productive ecosystem.
-The availability of CO2 for phytoplankton growth is related to total alkalinity, while water having 20 to 150 ppmv total alkalinity produces a suitable quantity of CO2 to permit plankton production (Mohanty 2003).
+In general, poor growth performance of cultured species takes place at pH < 6.5 (Mount 1973) whereas higher values of total alkalinity (> 90 ppmv) indicates a better productive ecosystem.
+The availability of CO2 for phytoplankton growth is related to total alkalinity, whereas water having 20 to 150 ppmv total alkalinity produces suitable quantity of CO2 to permit plankton production (Mohanty 2003).
 However, the recorded minimum and maximum values of total alkalinity during the experimental period were 46 and 74 ppmv, respectively, which were maintained due to periodic liming.
-Slightly higher values of the nitrogenous compounds and total alkalinity were recorded towards the latter part of the experiment.
+Slightly higher values of the nitrogenous compound and total alkalinity were recorded toward the latter part of the experiment.
 Gradual increase in the nitrogenous compounds could be attributed to intermittent fertilization, increased level of metabolites, and decomposition of biological materials in the absence of water replenishment (Mohanty et al. 2010) in the experiment.

 Figure 1.
-Changes in fresh weight of waterhyacinth (kg m-2) at monthly intervals grown either alone (WHC) or in combination with water chestnut (HC + CN).
+The changes in fresh weight of waterhyacinth (kg m-2) at monthly intervals, grown either alone (WHC) or in combination with water chestnut (HC + CN).
 Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
+Vertical bar represents \pm SE of mean.